forgemedia/uGraphics/README.md

 development)
 - You can use the option `-p` or `--port` to choose the port the server listens on (3000 by default)

+## Steps to make the thing work on Windows, from scratch

+- Open cmd/powershell
+- Install chocolatey from chocolatey.org
+- `choco install -y git nodejs yarn`
+- Close the cmd/powershell and open it again
+- `npm i -g typescript ts-node node-gyp gulp-cli` (can leave `gulp-cli` out if not developing)
+- `npm i -g --production windows-build-tools`
+- `npm config set --global msvs_version 2015`
+- Close the cmd/powershell and open it again
+- Make sure you're in the directory you want to be in
+- `git clone <repository>`
+- `cd <repository>`
+- `yarn`
+- `jspm i`
+- Run it using `ts-node server`
+- Run it in debug mode using `gulp`